amd/ryzen-ai-documentation/docs/inst.rst

 Before running the installation script ensure all the prerequisites outlined above have been met and the Windows PATH variable is properly set for each component.

-Open the Windows command prompt and run the below command
+Open the Windows Command Prompt and run the below command

 .. code::

     install.bat

-The automatic installation script does the following
+The installation script, ``install.bat`` does the following

 - Creates a conda environment
 - Install Vitis AI ONNX Quantizer
 - Install ONNX Runtime
-- Install Vitis AI Execution provider
+- Install Vitis AI Execution Provider
 - Set the environment variable to specify 1x4.xclbin binary
 - Print the name of the conda environment and exit

 Thereafter you can activate the created conda environment to get the work environment.

-If you would like to provide your desired name for the conda environment run the `install.bat` file as shown below
+If you would like to provide your desired name for the conda environment run the ``install.bat`` file as shown below

 .. code::

     install.bat -name <env name>

-Instead of running the automated installer, if you choose to install each component manually please refer to :doc:`manual_installation` page
+Instead of running the automated installer, if you choose to install each component manually please refer to :doc:`manual_installation` page.

+If you require to install Vitis AI PyTorch/Tensorflow or Microsoft Olive Quantizer, please refer to :doc:`alternate_quantization_setup` page.

 |